NethServer/docs/developer-manual/en/events.rst

 .. note:: Action scripts should normally take at most two arguments.
 The first is always the event name.
 The second optional argument is a key into one of the databases.
-Events are not function calls.

 Events are not currently serialized.
 In most cases overlapping events will not cause issues, but caution should be exercised when events are